Build Your First Workflow

 A single workflow can have multiple triggers active at the same time.
 For your first workflow, try a manual trigger so you can test it immediately, or a schedule if you want it to run automatically.

-Click the + button after your trigger and select AI Agent.
-This is where Rills' AI analyzes the trigger data and proposes what to do.
+Click the + button after your trigger and select AI.
+This step performs a specific AI task on the trigger data.

-- Prompt — Tell the AI what to analyze and what decisions to make.
-Example: "Review this email and determine if it requires an urgent response based on keywords and sender importance."
+- Prompt — Tell the AI what task to perform.
+Example: "Classify this email by urgency based on keywords and sender importance."

 - Model — Multiple Claude and GPT models are available, including Claude 3.5 Sonnet and GPT-4.
 Select the model for each AI node in the configuration panel.